 Older dogs, like older people, have an easier time getting around if they aren’t overweight.
 Losing weight can be a challenge for dogs at any age, but more so as dogs grow older.
 Still, weight loss for dogs is worth the effort.
 Slender dogs not only get around more easily, but also actually live longer.
 A 14-year study showed that dogs fed 25 percent fewer calories than their free-fed littermates lived nearly two years longer, showed fewer visible signs of aging, and enjoyed an extra three years of pain-free mobility before developing canine arthritis.
+These weight loss tips for senior dogs can help them live a longer, healthier, happier life!

 Health problems that are more common in overweight dogs include pancreatitis, diabetes, heart disease, disc disease, ruptured cruciate ligaments, hip dysplasia, other forms of joint disease, surgical complications, compromised immune systems, and several types of cancer.
 And sadly, studies show that more than half of America’s dogs are overweight – and nearly all of their owners are in denial!
 If you can’t easily feel your dog’s ribs and shoulder blades, if her waist is not discernable (a tuck behind the ribs), or if there’s a roll of fat at the base of her tail, it’s time to face reality and put your dog on a diet.